AndriyGi/TravelAgency_RestFull_Security/README.md

--Exception handling to maintain the normal flow of the application implemented, -Simple Logging Facade for Java (SLF4J) implemented as a facade for different logging frameworks (e.g.,  java.util.logging, logback, Log4j),
+-Exception handling to maintain the normal flow of the application implemented, -Simple Logging Facade for Java (SLF4J) implemented as a facade for different logging frameworks (e.g.,  java.util.logging, logback, Log4j) implemented,
--Database migration implemented using the “Liquibase” framework integrated with Maven, for managing automatic code delivery to test and live environment, using dialect YAML,
--Token-based API authentication with Spring and JWT implemented.
+-Database migration implemented using the “Liquibase” framework integrated with Maven, for managing automatic code delivery to test and live environment, using dialect YAML implemented, -Token-based API authentication with Spring and JWT implemented.